 Gerry Johnson’s law practice focuses on major community building projects, particularly those involving the participation of both the public and private sectors.
-Gerry has been counsel to projects ranging from initial development and expansion of the Seattle Art Museum; the recovery of the downtown Seattle retail core anchored by the Nordstrom flagship store and Pacific Place; Safeco and CenturyLink Fields; the Museum of Flight; the Pike Place Market; and the transfer of the Washington State Convention Center from state control to a county public facilities district.
-He counseled the Museum of History & Industry (MOHAI) with respect to all aspects of its move to its highly acclaimed new home in Lake Union Park.
-Gerry also works with many smaller communities throughout Washington including Tacoma (redevelopment of Foss Waterway uplands); Bellingham (downtown and waterfront redevelopment); and Port Townsend (long‑term lease of the historic campus at Fort Worden from State Parks for use as an independent Lifelong Learning Center.)
+Gerry has been counsel to projects ranging from initial development and expansion of the Seattle Art Museum; the recovery of the downtown Seattle retail core anchored by the Nordstrom flagship store and Pacific Place; T-Mobile Park and CenturyLink Field; the Museum of Flight; the Pike Place Market, including the recently completed MarketFront addition; and the transfer of the Washington State Convention Center from state control to a county public facilities district and its substantial expansion currently under construction.